typst/typst/tests/typ/compiler/let.typ

 // Error: 12-15 at most one destructuring sink is allowed
 #let (..a, ..a) = (1, 2)

+---
-// Error: 12-13 not enough elements to destructure
+// Error: 13-14 not enough elements to destructure
 #let (a, b, c) = (1, 2)

+---
 // Error: 6-9 too many elements to destructure
 #let (a) = (1, 2)

+---
-// Error: 6 test
+// Error: 6-20 not enough elements to destructure
 #let (..a, b, c, d) = (1, 2)

+---
+// Error: 6-12 cannot destructure boolean
+#let (a, b) = true

 ---
 // Error: 5 expected identifier